Show or Tell? Modeling the evolution of request-making in Human-LLM conversations: Annotating User Request-Making

 \subsection{Task Setup}

 \paragraph{Source Data} We collect 317,373 initial user inputs (i.e., first turns) from the WildChat dataset~\cite{zhaowildchat} as the base corpus.

-\paragraph{The Annotation Task} As the first step, we need to distinguish between the making of an effortful request and the direct retrieval of answers (e.g., ``who is the 3rd president of the U.S.'').
+\paragraph{Annotating User Queries} As the first step, we distinguish between the making of an effortful request and the direct retrieval of answers (e.g., ``who is the 3rd president of the U.S.'').
 While the latter represents another common type of usage, the engagement level is low; it is less likely to involve a conversational scenario, and the dynamics are remarkably different from request-making.
 In practice, the annotator first reads the input text thoroughly and determines whether it involves a request or a direct question, or ``both'' or ``neither''.

 Next, for the request-making cases, we outline the case-specific core semantics relevant to the request.
-This therefore filters out the case-independent framing templates used to deliver the request, which would enable comparison across different dialogs.
+This separates the framing templates used to deliver the request (expressions) across different dialogs.
 Specifically, we introduce the following annotations of three elements of requests plus the user expressions, on top of the full user input text:

 \begin{itemize} \item \textbf{Request Content ($[R]$)}: A core span of text that specifies what task(s) exactly the user wants the LLM to perform, or what goal(s) the user wants to achieve; \item \textbf{Context ($[C]$)}: A detailed span of context information that does not directly constitute the request, but provides support for neighboring requests.
 This includes the chunks of ``target text'' that the LLMs are requested to process (e.g., the pasted article for the request ``2 page summary'' in Fig.~\ref{fig:example}). \item \textbf{Role ($[role]$)}: Any roles that the LLM is asked to take on to achieve the requests. \item \textbf{Expression}: The remaining text after extracting the above components, which represent the generic language templates used to embed and deliver the requests. \end{itemize}